anullator/M03-Challenge-Payroll-Tracker/README.md

-# Employee Payroll Tracker - JavaScript
+# M03 Challenge: Payroll Tracker

 ## Description

 This project is the challenge assignment for Module 03 of the RICE Fullstack Coding Bootcamp.
-The purpose is to obtain and manipulate employee data.
+The purpose is to obtain and manipulate employee data using JavaScript.

 I am to be credited for the below mentioned functions: